History of the Arab Socialist Ba'ath Party – Syria Region: Revolution and the 1966 split: 1962–1966

 Jadid served as the Assistant Secretary of the Regional Command of the party in Syria, while General Amin al-Hafiz served as Regional Secretary. al-Hafiz removed Jadid as the Chief of Staff of the Armed Forces, which forced Jadid to concentrate on building a support base within the party.
 On 21 December 1965 the National Command dissolved the Syrian Regional Command and on 18 February 1966, Aflaq denounced the Jadid group as a regional separatist deviation.
 A coup d'état took place on 23 February 1966, the bloodiest coup Syria had experienced since 1949.
 Jadid and the Syrian Regional Command, backed by army units under their control, seized power.
 Other leaders of the coup were Hafez al-Assad – an Alawite general, and Nureddin al-Atassi.
 The new rulers of Syria expelled the former members of the National Command from the party and from Syria.
 Aflaq and Bitar were released from jail and went into exile shortly after the coup.
 This effectively split the Ba'ath Party National Command in two: one based in Syria, the other in Iraq.
 In Syria, Ba'athist civilian politicians were made leaders of state institutions; Atassi became President, Yusuf Zuayyin became Prime Minister and Ibrahim Makhus became Minister for Foreign Affairs.
 Jadid sought to avoid suspicions against a military dictatorship and did not formally join the government.
 During an attempted coup in September 1966, Jadid formed "Workers Battalions", inspired by the Red Guards of the People's Republic of China, to defend the government.

-Assad Era: 1970–present
+Assad Era: 1970–2024

 After the 1967 Six-Day War, tensions between Jadid and Al-Assad increased, and al-Assad and his associates were strengthened by their hold on the military.
 In late 1968, they began dismantling Jadid's support network, facing ineffectual resistance from the civilian branch of the party that remained under Jadid's control.
 This duality of power persisted until the Corrective Revolution of November 1970, when al-Assad ousted and imprisoned Atassi and Jadid.
 He then set upon a project of rapid institution-building, reopened parliament and adopted a permanent constitution for the country, which had been ruled by military fiat and a provisional constitutional documents since 1963.